Home / Handyman Services / How Much Does Drywall Repair Cost? 2025 Prices

 Debris Disposal Options

-Rent a dumpster for $300-500 for DIY projects.
-Contractors include disposal in their quotes.
-Recycling drywall reduces disposal fees in some areas.
-San Diego Home Remodeling handles all disposal as part of our service, eliminating hidden fees.
+Rent a dumpster for $300-500 for DIY projects; contractors generally include disposal costs within their quote.
+Recycling drywall reduces disposal fees in certain locations; San Diego Home Remodeling handles this aspect as part of our service to avoid hidden charges or hidden costs.

 Materials Needed for Drywall Repair